sunilabrahamindia/sunilabraham/publications/services-like-twitterseva-arent-the-silver-bullets.md

 created: 2025-11-15
 ---

-**Services Like TwitterSeva Aren't The Silver Bullets They Are Made Out To Be** is an article by Sunil Abraham, published in *Factor Daily* on 6 October 2016.
+**Services Like TwitterSeva Aren't the Silver Bullets They Are Made Out to Be** is an article by Sunil Abraham, published in *Factor Daily* on 6 October 2016.
 The piece argues that while TwitterSeva offers quick visibility and responsiveness, it cannot replace comprehensive, long-term e-governance systems grounded in neutrality, transparency, accountability and user rights.

 ## Contents